amrit5joshi/CLIENT_SERVER_CHAT/README.md

 # Features :
 * Simple text chatting - allows usual text sharing between two or more clients
-* Multi Chat App - mutliple clients can chat using one Centaralised Server that clients can enjoy Group Chatting
+* Multi Chat App - Mutliple clients can chat using one Centralised Server so that clients can enjoy Group Chatting
 ( Multithreaded)
 * File Sharing Supported (All types of files can be shared viz.
-Images,Audio,Videos , and all other types )
+Images,Audio,Videos, and all other types )